 This is general information about surrogacy.
 Laws vary across Australia and may change.
 Check with your local fertility clinic for the current legislation in your state or territory.
 It's best to consult a lawyer before entering into a surrogacy agreement.

 Adoption and fostering may also be options for people who want to become parents.

 This involves taking legal parental status of a child who is not biologically yours and looking after them permanently.
 You may be able to adopt a child within Australia or from an overseas country.

 For more information about adoption, visit the family and community service government website in your state or territory.
-For a guide to overseas adoption, visit the Australian Government’s intercountry adoption website or call 1800 197 760.
+For a guide to overseas adoption, visit the Australian Government's website at intercountryadoption.gov.au or call 1800 197 760.

 Fostering (foster care)

 This means taking responsibility for a child without having legal parental status.
-Types of fostering include respite, emergency, short-term and long-term care.
+Types of foster care include emergency, respite, short-term and long-term care.
 In Australia, there are more opportunities to foster than to adopt.